nus-cs2103-AY2425S1/ip/docs/README.md

 Now you have 2 task(s) in the list
 ```

-## Getting a reminder on upcoming deadlines and events
+## Feature 6: Getting a reminder on upcoming deadlines and events

 You can ask Dawn to remind you of upcoming deadlines and events by using the ***remind*** keyword.
 Dawn will list out all the events happening today, and deadlines that are due within this week.